bahodge/candlekeep-mysteries/adventures/soul_worth_breaking/Notes.md

 ---

 We sit and read the biography.
 It is a large book.
+The book is written in a way that shows him in a really good light.
+He really doesn't want to fade away.
+He wants to be remembered.
+He is requisitioning a statue to be put in the entry of the city.
+It seems very rough.
+There are revisions and notes.

+---
+## The play
+### Act One